Core rule

 To run this test on your machine, try the following:

-You can also see it in the MicroRaft Github repository.
+You can also see it in the MicroRaft GitHub repository.

-object is created with corrupted or partially-restored
+If a RestoredRaftState object is created with corrupted or partially-restored

 Raft state, the safety guarantees of the Raft consensus algorithm no longer